jsh9/cercis/README.md

   </tr>
 </table>

-We choose to indent an extra 4 spaces because it adds a clear visual separation between the function name and the argument list.
+We choose to indent an extra 4 spaces (8 in total) because it adds a clear visual separation between the function name and the argument list.
 Not adding extra indentation is also called out as wrong in the the official
 [PEP8 style guide](https://peps.python.org/pep-0008/#indentation).

-If you do not like this default, you can easily turn it off.
+You can override this default if necessary.

 | Option                 |                                                                 |
 | ---------------------- | --------------------------------------------------------------- |